Agoraphobia: definition, causes, symptoms, and treatments

 What is agoraphobia?

 A person with agoraphobia fears an actual or anticipated situation.
-For instance, they may be afraid of using public transportation, being in crowds, enclosed spaces, or standing in line.
+For instance, they are afraid of using public transportation, being in crowds, enclosed spaces, or standing in line.

 Agoraphobia leads to difficulty feeling safe in any public place, particularly in unfamiliar locations or places where large crowds gather.
-A person with agoraphobia may feel like they need a family member or a friend to accompany them outside.
-The fear can be so overwhelming that a person feels they can’t go outside at all.
+A person with agoraphobia feels like they need a family member or a friend to accompany them outside.
+The fear is often so overwhelming that a person feels they can’t go outside at all.

 Even though agoraphobia contains the word fear or phobia, it is not classified as one of the specific phobias.
-Johns Hopkins Medicine explains that in specific phobia, the fear centers on harm directly caused by the situation e.g., fear of flying because a person is scared their plane might crash.
+An article by Elizabeth Winter last updated in November 2017 by Johns Hopkins Medicine explained that in the case of specific phobia, the fear is focused on the immediate harm caused by the scenario e.g., fear of flying because a person is scared their plane is going to crash.
 Agoraphobia, on the other hand, involves fear that centers on whether escape is possible or if help is going to be available in a specific place or situation.

 How common is agoraphobia?